-Abbott RealTime IDH1 is an in vitro polymerase chain reaction (PCR) assay for the qualitative detection of single nucleotide variants (SNVs) coding five IDH1 R132 mutations (R132C, R132H, R132G, R132S, and R132L) in DNA extracted from human blood (EDTA) or bone marrow (EDTA).
+Abbott RealTime IDH1 is an in vitro polymerase chain reaction (PCR) assay for the qualitative detection of single nucleotide variants (SNVs) coding five IDH1 has 2 mutations (R132C, R132H, R132G, R132S, and R132L) in DNA cytracted from human blood (EDTA) or bone marrow (EDTA).
 Abbott RealTime IDH1 is for use with the Abbott m2000rt System.